What is smoke inhalation?

 What are the signs of smoke inhalation?

-Signs of smoke inhalation vary, depending on how much smoke was inhaled, how long the cat remained in smoky conditions, what chemicals were present in the smoke, etc. A pet exposed to small amounts of smoke for a brief period of time will have very different clinical signs than a cat confined in an extremely smoky room for a prolonged period of time.
+Signs of smoke inhalation vary, depending on how much smoke was inhaled, how long the cat remained in smoky conditions, what chemicals were present in the smoke, etc. A pet exposed to small amounts of smoke for a brief period will have very different clinical signs than a cat confined in an extremely smoky room for a prolonged period.

 Burns may be seen around the face and muzzle.
 These burns may blister, or may appear as reddened, inflamed areas.
 If the nostrils are burned, you may notice nasal discharge or visible blisters within the nostrils.